-If there is one thing they cannot afford, it would be injury.
+If there’s one thing they cannot afford, it would be injury.
 So when a local competitive marathoner came to physical therapy with new onset back and buttock pain when he crossed his legs to tie his shoes, the race to get back on the road was on.

 In this case, the runner had a “typical’” tightness in his hips, but his tightness was usually bilateral and what he described as a “general achy” feeling.
 The new pain was only on his right side and was deep in his buttock region.
 He noticed that his pain worsened while he was sitting during his long commute to work.
-The tightness was relieved by a forward fold stretch.
+The tightness was relieved by a forward-fold stretch.

-He also noted a burning pain in the back of his right thigh and pointed to a particular spot near the center of his buttocks that was the most painful.
+He also noticed a burning pain in the back of his right thigh and pointed to a particular spot near the center of his buttocks that was the most painful.
 It takes a keen clinician to know this was not low back pain at all; it seemed to be textbook piriformis syndrome.

 Over time, a host of non-specific symptoms have been associated with piriformis syndrome, which make it a challenge for clinicians to diagnose.
 Some researchers have also challenged the findings and ideas of Yeoman about the nature of piriformis syndrome.

 Since the dawn of this diagnosis, it has been hidden under the veil of other common low back related conditions.
 This is easy to believe considering the incidence of low back pain has long been high and is only getting higher.